 1. Glen Dean

 2. Aaron Dotson

 3. David Foster

 13. Anthony Odunsi

 For each new guy we land start cutting from 13.

 I’d love to hear some thoughts on this.

-Tags: Aaron Dotson Anthony Odunsi Cedric Martin Chris Hines Dallin Ballchynski David Foster Dijon Farr Featured Glen Dean Jason Washburn Jeremy Olsen Jiggy Watkins Jordan Loveridge.
-Josh Herilihy Justin Seymour Kareem Story Larry Krystkowiak Pac 12 Popular Utah Utes
+Tags: Aaron Dotson Anthony Odunsi Cedric Martin Chris Hines Dallin Ballchynski David Foster Dijon Farr Glen Dean Jason Washburn Jeremy Olsen Jiggy Watkins Jordan Loveridge.
+Josh Herilihy Justin Seymour Kareem Story Larry Krystkowiak Pac 12 Utah Utes